exakat/php-dictionary/dictionary/change-data-capture.ini.rst

 .. _CDC:
 .. meta::
 	:description:
-		Change Data Capture: Change Data Capture (CDC) is a pattern that tracks and records row-level changes in a database, such as inserts, updates, and deletes, and makes them available to other systems in near real-time.
+		Change Data Capture: Change Data Capture, or CDC, is a pattern that tracks and records row-level changes in a database, such as inserts, updates, and deletes, and makes them available to other systems in near real-time.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Change Data Capture
-	:twitter:description: Change Data Capture: Change Data Capture (CDC) is a pattern that tracks and records row-level changes in a database, such as inserts, updates, and deletes, and makes them available to other systems in near real-time
+	:twitter:description: Change Data Capture: Change Data Capture, or CDC, is a pattern that tracks and records row-level changes in a database, such as inserts, updates, and deletes, and makes them available to other systems in near real-time
 	:twitter:creator: @exakat
 	:twitter:image:src: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:image: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:title: Change Data Capture
 	:og:type: article
-	:og:description: Change Data Capture (CDC) is a pattern that tracks and records row-level changes in a database, such as inserts, updates, and deletes, and makes them available to other systems in near real-time
+	:og:description: Change Data Capture, or CDC, is a pattern that tracks and records row-level changes in a database, such as inserts, updates, and deletes, and makes them available to other systems in near real-time
 	:og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/change-data-capture.ini.html
 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"DefinedTerm","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/change-data-capture.ini.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/change-data-capture.ini.html","name":"Change Data Capture","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 19 Jun 2026 17:10:09 +0000","dateModified":"Fri, 19 Jun 2026 17:10:09 +0000","description":"Change Data Capture (CDC) is a pattern that tracks and records row-level changes in a database, such as inserts, updates, and deletes, and makes them available to other systems in near real-time","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Change Data Capture.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"DefinedTerm","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/change-data-capture.ini.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/change-data-capture.ini.html","name":"Change Data Capture","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Thu, 23 Jul 2026 13:38:23 +0000","dateModified":"Thu, 23 Jul 2026 13:38:23 +0000","description":"Change Data Capture, or CDC, is a pattern that tracks and records row-level changes in a database, such as inserts, updates, and deletes, and makes them available to other systems in near real-time","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Change Data Capture.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Change Data Capture
 -------------------

-Change Data Capture (CDC) is a pattern that tracks and records row-level changes in a database, such as inserts, updates, and deletes, and makes them available to other systems in near real-time.
+Change Data Capture, or CDC, is a pattern that tracks and records row-level changes in a database, such as inserts, updates, and deletes, and makes them available to other systems in near real-time.

 Instead of periodically polling the database for differences, CDC taps into the database's transaction log, such as the Write-Ahead Log in PostgreSQL or the binary log in MySQL, to detect changes as they are committed.
 This makes it both efficient and low-latency.